BareBones-RPG/BareBones-RPG.github.io/README.md

 ### The Rule of Failure and Success Roll with Multiple Dice

-In BareBones RPG, players and enemies may roll more than 1 die.
+In BareBones RPG, players may roll more than 1 die.
 Success and failure rolls will differ in combat whenever multiple dice are rolled.

 - If 1s and 6s are rolled together, if there are more 6s than 1s, it is ruled a success.
 - If there are more 1s than 6s on the single roll, it is ruled a fumble.
 This also applies to Spell Mishap.